cryptoman123/PythonVirtualEnvironmentAliases/README.md

 # PythonVirtualEnvironmentAliases
-Create aliases for Powershell and Bash to create, activate, deactive and delete virtual environments.
+Create aliases for Powershell and Bash to create, activate, deactive and delete virtual environments, as well as update pip, wheel and setuptools.

-# Usage
+# Installations
 ## Windows
 Replace the path in `function PythonVirtualEnvCreate {}` in __line number 1__ with the absolute path to the python.exe which you want to use in the future for the purpose of making [Python Virtual Environments](https://docs.python.org/3/library/venv.html).